johnayoung/finlib/Prompt.md

 IMPORTANT: Your role is to help build a production-grade financial system.
 Financial accuracy and data integrity are paramount.
 Every decision and implementation must prioritize correctness and reliability over convenience or simplicity.

-I will now proceed to share the requirements document.
+I will now proceed to share the current codebase and requirements document.
 Please confirm your understanding of these instructions before we begin the implementation.